SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/arguments.md

 »⟮Active alignment⟯« has ⟮A1=C1 and A2=C2⟯ for v=2 and ⟮A1 = sometimes C1, sometimes C2⟯ for v=1.
 Typically, ⟮＿active alignment＿⟯ decides ⟮whether A1 of v=1 gets C1 or C2⟯ based on ⟮the agenthood of A1⟯.
-There are two types of ⟮＿active alignment＿⟯, ⟮＿split-S＿⟯ and ⟮＿fluid-S＿⟯. split-S and fluid-S are named that way because what I usually call A1 of v=1 is more commonly called S.
+There are two types of ⟮＿active alignment＿⟯, ⟮＿split-S＿⟯ and ⟮＿fluid-S＿⟯.
+⟮＿split-S＿⟯ and ⟮＿fluid-S＿⟯ are named that way because what I usually call ⟮A1 of v=1⟯ is more commonly called ⟮S⟯.
 »⟮Split-S⟯« alignment is ⟮＿active aligment＿⟯ where ⟮the presumed agenthood of A1 of v=1⟯ ⟮has calcified into two classes of verbs⟯, ⟮which require C1 or C2 respectively⟯.
 »⟮Fluid-S⟯« alignment is ⟮＿active alignment＿⟯ which ⟮allow the speaker to choose⟯ ⟮the case of A1⟯ and thus ⟮imply agenthood (or not)⟯.